emilywhittaker1/codeastro_project/README.md

 number of pixels from the middle to the edge of the image, in x and y imsz = 150

+Wheather or not to plot the images with their apertures. plotting = True

 path where you want to save the lightcurve and csv plotpath = "Plot/" path where the fits files are fitpath = "Small/"

-Names of the output files
+Name of the output file
 output_file = "Differential_Photometry.txt"

 # Outputs: